-Fascinating villages in Iran for travellers
+The Most Fascinating Villages in Iran for travellers

-This post is about the most beautiful and fascinating villages in Iran.
+This post is about the most fascinating villages in Iran.
 Iran is a large and diverse country with plenty of things to see and do.
-Most famous are the ancient Silk Road cities of Isfahan, Shiraz and Yazd, but outside of the cities there are also many places to explore.
+Most famous are the ancient Silk Road cities of Isfahan, Shiraz and Yazd, but outside of the cities there are also many rural places to explore.
 In the isolated mountains and rolling hills of the countryside are a number of picturesque and charming villages.

 The fascinating villages of Iran

 Some are easy day trips from a nearby city and were very touristy, others required more effort to get there and offered a more authentic experience.
 I enjoyed my time outside of the urban areas very much.
-The villages in Iran often have unique histories that just show the diversity of the country.
+The villages in Iran often have unique histories that just show the diversity of this amazing country.